The word “psychedelic” comes from the Greek which means mind manifesting.

 In the last few years, many of you may have heard about the resurgence of psychedelics, and the renaissance of psychedelic-assisted psychotherapy.
 We are indeed living in interesting times as we watch some of these medicines be decriminalized, while research and clinical trials show the efficacy of their treatment far beyond what anything in current psychotherapy is able to accomplish.
 The medicines which are receiving primary focus right now are ketamine, MDMA, and psilocybin.

-When one steps in to the mysterious world of non-ordinary states, having someone who can help smooth the transition back to this reality is essential.
+When one steps in to the mysterious world of expanded states of consciousness, having someone who can help smooth the transition back to this reality is essential.
 There may have been challenging images, painful memories, or unclear messages which came through; and it is often difficult to understand or interpret them.
 Working with someone who can assist with the translation of those experiences, remind you of your intentions, and serve as a witness to your process is invaluable.
 When people are working with long-held trauma, depression, or anxiety, the process of integration can help to address the underlying and often lifetime structures and patterns that have calcified and gotten in the way of remembering who you are.
 Sometimes people have significant and potent experiences, and don’t realize it.
-This is where — again — a skilled and experienced integration psychotherapist or guide can help you to find the meaning, value, and purpose of your experiences.
+This is where — again — a skilled and experienced integration psychotherapist or facilitator can help you to find the meaning, value, and purpose of your experiences.

 If you are looking for free, confidential peer support during or after a psychedelic experience, please contact Fireside Project by calling or texting 6-2FIRESIDE (623-473-7433).

 I have had the extraordinary good fortune to take part in an MDMA Phase 2 Clinical Trial through the FDA and MAPS (see more below) as a result of my breast cancer diagnosis in 2015.
 Participating in that Study restored me to full vitality, and emotional and spiritual health and well-being!